-Cooked with onions, garlic, lemon and olives and seasoned with bold Moroccan spices, this chicken recipe is incredibly flavorful.
+Cooked with onions, garlic, lemon, and olives and seasoned with bold spices, this Moroccan chicken is incredibly flavorful.

-But when I want to make something truly wonderful, something that's definitely company-worthy but also perfect for a family dinner, I make this Moroccan chicken.
+But when I want to make something truly remarkable, company-worthy, but also perfect for a family dinner, I make this Moroccan chicken.
 It's incredibly flavorful, and despite its complex flavor profile, it's not difficult to make.

-You'll only need a few simple ingredients to make this recipe.
+You'll only need a few simple ingredients to make this Moroccan chicken recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - To season: In addition to salt and pepper, I use paprika, cumin, and cayenne pepper.